EGI-Federation/documentation/content/en/users/cloud-compute/ec3/portal/_index.md

 ## Accessing the EC3 cluster

-To access the front-end of the elastic cluster:
+To access the frontend of the elastic cluster:

 1. Download the SSH private key provided by the EC3 portal;
 1. Change its permissions to 600;